hapax/hapax.github.io/assets/giant-ants.md

 To see why the ants collapse, we'll need to understand the maths and physics of *scaling*: how things change with size.
-But we're going to do much more than rule out giant ants.
+But we're going to do much more than rule out the existence of giant ants.
-We'll turn our understanding of scaling into a *predictive tool*, something you can use to learn positive facts about things in the world, and not simply negative, sort of boring things, like "King Kong vs. Godzilla is physicaly implausible".
+We'll turn our understanding of scaling into a *predictive tool*, something you can use to learn positive facts about the world, and not just negative, sort of boring facts, like "King Kong vs. Godzilla is physically implausible".
 I mean, we kind of already knew that.

 <figure>